James VI and I: Birth

 James was the only son of Mary, Queen of Scots, and her second husband, Henry Stuart, Lord Darnley.
-Mary and Darnley were great-grandchildren of Henry VII of England through Margaret Tudor, the older sister of Henry VIII.
+Mary and Darnley were each great-grandchildren of Henry VII of England through Margaret Tudor, the older sister of Henry VIII.
 Mary's rule over Scotland was insecure, and she and her husband, being Roman Catholics, faced a rebellion by Protestant noblemen.
-During Mary's and Darnley's difficult marriage, Darnley secretly allied himself with the rebels and conspired in the murder of the queen's private secretary, David Rizzio, just three months before James's birth.
+During Mary and Darnley's difficult marriage, Darnley secretly allied himself with the rebels and conspired in the murder of the queen's private secretary, David Rizzio, just three months before James's birth.

 James was born on 19 June 1566 at Edinburgh Castle, and as the eldest son and heir apparent of the monarch automatically became Duke of Rothesay and Prince and Great Steward of Scotland.
 Five days later, the English diplomat Henry Killigrew saw the queen, who had not fully recovered and could only speak faintly.
 The baby was "sucking at his nurse" and was "well proportioned and like to prove a goodly prince".
-He was baptised "Charles James" or "James Charles" on 17 December 1566 in a Catholic ceremony held at Stirling Castle.
-His godparents were Charles IX of France (represented by John, Count of Brienne), Elizabeth I of England (represented by the Francis Russell, Earl of Bedford), and Emmanuel Philibert, Duke of Savoy (represented by ambassador Philibert du Croc).
+He was baptised "Charles James" or "James Charles" on 17 December in a Catholic ceremony held at Stirling Castle.
+His godparents were Charles IX of France (represented by John, Count of Brienne), Elizabeth I of England (represented by Francis Russell, Earl of Bedford), and Emmanuel Philibert, Duke of Savoy (represented by ambassador Philibert du Croc).
 (Note: As the Earl of Bedford was a Protestant, his place in the ceremony was taken by Jean, Countess of Argyll.)
 Mary refused to let the Archbishop of St Andrews, whom she referred to as "a pocky priest", spit in the child's mouth, as was then the custom.
 The subsequent entertainment, devised by Frenchman Bastian Pagez, featured men dressed as satyrs and sporting tails, to which the English guests took offence, thinking the satyrs "done against them".